google/differential-privacy/experiments/testers/README.md

 However, if the testing tools evaluate a given algorithm using an epsilon that is smaller than the epsilon used to generate noise, then a differential privacy violation occurs.
 This is because `insufficient_noise` has been applied to the algorithm; in other words, the algorithm is claiming that it provides more privacy protection than it actually does.

-For all algorithms with insufficient_noise, the advertised_epsilon, or the epsilon used to evaluate the algorithm for differential privacy, is always less than the implemented_epsilon, or the actual amount of noise applied to the algorithm.
+For all algorithms with `insufficient_noise`, the `advertised_epsilon`, or the epsilon used to evaluate the algorithm for differential privacy, is always less than the `implemented_epsilon`, or the actual amount of noise applied to the algorithm.
 This deliberate mismatch ensures that the algorithm will always violate differential privacy, because it is always claiming to provide more privacy protection than the true amount of noise applied to the data.

-The relationship between the advertised_epsilon and the implemented_epsilon can be represented by a third variable, ratio, where ratio = advertised_epsilon / implemented epsilon.
-For example, if advertised_epsilon = 2 and implemented_epsilon = 5, then ratio = 0.4, meaning that only 40% of privacy protection that is claimed is actually being applied.
+The relationship between the `advertised_epsilon` and the `implemented_epsilon` can be represented by a third variable, `ratio`, where `ratio = advertised_epsilon / implemented epsilon.` For example, if `advertised_epsilon = 2` and `implemented_epsilon = 5`, then `ratio = 0.4`, meaning that only 40% of privacy protection that is claimed is actually being applied.
 (Note: We do not recommend using the aforementioned values of epsilon in practice.
 They were chosen only to clearly illustrate the meaning of `ratio`.)

 ## Architecture